granam/granam-conservative-exception-hierarchy/README.md

-Philosophy of exception hierarchy is *you need to know*.
+Philosophy of exception hierarchy is kind of *you need to know*.

 It is important to know what happened.
 And it happens...

 The system fails.
 Something exceptionable occurs.

 Take extra care to get as much description of a problem as possible.

 The good way how to achieve that is keep exceptions hierarchy clean and clear.